Regulators say EU to delay Basel bank capital rules

 As well as a cap on bonuses, the European Parliament has asked for a fixed calendar to introduce a capital surcharge agreed globally for the world's biggest 28 banks and other measures to tighten the application of the capital rules.

-"Basel III is very complex.
-There must be a question on whether it will be implemented," said Michael Cohrs, a member of the Bank of England's Financial Policy committee and former Deutsche Bank (DBKGn.DE) investment banker.

-"That creates a problem.
-It creates an uneven playing field which bankers are very sensitive to," the former banker told a UK parliamentary commission on banking standards.

-(Additional reporting by Claire Davenport in Brussels, Michael Shields in Vienna, Jonathan Gould in Frankfurt and Huw Jones in London; Editing by Will Waterman and Janet McBride)
+(Additional reporting by Claire Davenport in Brussels and Michael Shields in Vienna; Editing by Will Waterman)